1937 Utah Utes football team

 The 1937 Utah Utes football team was an American football team that represented the University of Utah as a member of the Rocky Mountain Conference (RMC) during the 1937 college football season.
-In their 13th season under head coach Ike Armstrong, the Utes compiled an overall record of 5–3 with a mark of 5–2 in conference play, tied for second place in the RMC, and outscored all opponents by a total of 133 to 52.
+In their 13th season under head coach Ike Armstrong, the Utes compiled an overall record of 5–3 with a mark of 5–2 in conference play, tied for third place in the RMC, and outscored all opponents by a total of 133 to 52.